 Consent is a conversation, never a negotiation.
 One of the things that many people forget (at least in the moment) is that a person can revoke consent at any time.
 If you’re no longer comfortable, it is always your right to say STOP.
 This is referred to as active consent.
 Any person that fails to respect these boundaries is someone with whom you shouldn’t ever have a relationship.
 Look for red flags in a potential partner ahead of time that indicates a lack of respect for boundaries, being physically aggressive, or showing physical affection without your consent.
 Intimacy is a powerful and beautiful thing, but consent is essential.
 Remember, you are the sole owner of your body.

-*Lover would like to note that If you’ve been a victim of sexual assault there are resources available and people to talk to 24/7.
+*Lover would like to note that If you’ve been a victim of sexual assault there are a number of resources available and people to talk to 24/7.
+In particular, we would recommend checking our Rainn for 24/7 confidential support on their hotline, and helpingsurvivors.org for their resources across a wide range of sexual traumas.

 Even When It's Difficult, It’s Still Worth Talking About